 AIR GAP, WATER-DISTRIBUTION SYSTEM.
 The unobstructed vertical distance through free atmosphere between the lowest opening from a water supply discharge to the flood-level rim of a plumbing fixture.

-ALTERATION.
-The construction or renovation to an existing structure other than repair or addition.
+Alteration (Chapter 24 Fuel gas) The construction or renovation to an existing structure other than repair or addition.

 ANCHORED STONE OR MASONRY VENEER.
 Stone or masonry veneer secured with approved mechanical fasteners to an approved backing.